YangYang-Research/yang-genai-chat-service/README.md

   }'
 ```

----

 ## 📝 License

 See [LICENSE](LICENSE) file for details.

----

 ## 🤝 Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.

----

-## 📧 Contact
+## Support

-For questions or support, please contact: administrator@yang.app
+For issues, questions, or contributions, please open an issue on the GitHub repository.

----